-It is recommended that infrastructure be categorised and marked on Land Zoning Maps in accordance with definitions contained in State Environmental Planning Policy (Infrastructure).
+It is recommended that infrastructure be categorised and marked on Land Zoning Maps in accordance with definitions contained in the SEPP.

 Recommendations within this report are generally consistent with state guidelines for the zoning of infrastructure lands and will provide a clear, consistent approach to zoning infrastructure under a new MidCoast LEP.